raganwald/raganwald.github.com/_posts/2023-01-10-ncrypt-lite.md

 [peter-uni]: https://www.unix-ag.uni-kl.de/~conrad/

 (_The description below is Copyright 1994 CustomWare, Inc. and Reginald Braithwaite-Lee.
-That copyright overrides the create commons license that applies to the remainder of this blog._)
+That copyright overrides the create commons license that applies to the remainder of this blog.
+Note the use of pseudocode in the description: At the time, we were concerned that sharing source code directly could place us in jeopardy of the laws of the time, which considered cryptography a munition covered by strict export restrictions backed by draconian penalties for noncompliance._)

 # 1. Introduction